Simple Additions, Substantial Gains: Expanding Scripts, Languages, and Lineage Coverage in URIEL+: Introduction

-Nonetheless, three key limitations persist in \textsc{URIEL+}: (1) the absence of writing system representations, (2) incomplete language coverage (i.e., many Glottolog-catalogued languages remain absent); and (3) the narrow scope of lineage imputation.
-Each limitation reflects a form of data sparsity (i.e., missing feature types, missing languages, and limited phylogenetic propagation).
-This work addresses all limitations by extending \textsc{URIEL+} with three additions: (1) \textit{script vectors}, (2) \textit{Glottolog integration}, and (3) \textit{expanded lineage imputation}, creating a multilingual knowledge base with better language coverage.
-Figure~\ref{fig:placeholder} summarises our three additions, which collectively reduce sparsity and expand feature coverage in \textsc{URIEL+}.
+Nonetheless, three key limitations persist in \textsc{URIEL+}: (1) the absence of writing system representations, (2) incomplete language coverage (i.e. many languages catalogued in Glottolog \citelanguageresource{swj-glottocodes}, a widely used catalogue of the world's languages and language families, remain absent), and (3) the narrow scope of lineage imputation.
+Each limitation reflects a form of data sparsity (i.e. missing feature types, missing languages, and limited phylogenetic propagation).
+Our study addresses all limitations by extending \textsc{URIEL+} through (1) \textit{script vectors}, (2) \textit{Glottolog integration}, and (3) \textit{expanded lineage imputation} (see Figure~\ref{fig:placeholder} which summarises our three additions that collectively reduce sparsity and expand feature coverage in \textsc{URIEL+}).

+Table \ref{tab:script_typo_imputation} shows language pairs that are expected to exhibit similarity in script but divergence in linguistic typology.
+Each pair shares a common script (e.g. Cyrillic for Russian and Kazakh, Latin for English, Turkish, Spanish, and Finnish).
+Korean and Japanese do not currently share the same script.
+However, both languages historically incorporated Chinese characters, which should result in low script distances.
+Before and after imputation, URIEL+ produces the anticipated pattern of low script distances coupled with higher typological distances, confirming that shared script does not necessarily imply typological similarity and that script as a feature provides unique insights into languages that typological currently does not.